olin/studentgovernment/bylaws.md

-A valid charter states the club or organization's purpose, membership structure, leadership transition protocol, events and activities, expected purchases, club assets, and charter amendment procedure.
+A valid charter states the club or organization's purpose, membership structure, leadership transition protocol, events and activities, expected purchases, club assets, charter amendment procedure, and code of conduct.
 The Committee maintains a public repository containing all club and organization charters that club and organization members can amend according to the procedures listed in the club or organization charter.

 #### Section 6.
 CCO Budget.